mathurada/CMS-Microsite/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
-Skip authorize login by http://localhost:4200/#/home

 - First Page: Login
 - All of page: Check authorize login
-- For demostartion: Close check authorize login for dislay working
+- For demostartion: Skip authorize login by `http://localhost:4200/#/home`. (close script for the cheking)

 ## Code scaffolding